maxerbox/command-loader-fisherman/README.md

 ### _register.json file

-This file contain register properties:
+This file contain register properties, **it has to appear in each register directory**:

 There are only 3 properties: